Alejandra Quintanilla studied and received a degree in Arts at the University of Monterrey UDEM.

-Her work was selected in XIV Bienal de Pintura Rufino Tamayo, ARTEMERGENTE Bienal Monterrey, to name a few and her work was exhibited in fairs as well as in Maco in the Arco de Madrid.
+Her work was selected in XIV Bienal de Pintura Rufino Tamayo, ARTEMERGENTE Bienal Monterrey, Third and Monterrey, to name a few and her work was exhibited in fairs as well as in Maco in the Arco de Madrid.

 Her work was in the collection of the Museum of Fine Art, Houston and the Museum of Latin American Art, California.